richardvillagomez/richardvillagomez.github.io/index.md

 ## Research Interests

-- Human-Computer Interaction: Designing user-centered technologies that bridge technical innovation and cultural contexts, with a focus on creating intuitive tools for community engagement and advocacy.
+- Data Science Pedagogy: Designing inclusive, equity-focused data science education that centers accessibility, ethics, and critical thinking—especially for students from historically underrepresented backgrounds.
-- GIS and Spatial Data Analysis in the Pacific: Using geospatial analysis to highlight stories, challenges, and opportunities within Pacific Islander communities.
-I’m passionate about mapping initiatives that preserve cultural narratives and inform sustainable policy.
+- GIS and Spatial Analysis in the Pacific: Using geospatial tools to surface stories, challenges, and opportunities within Pacific Islander communities.
+I’m especially interested in mapping projects that preserve cultural narratives and inform sustainable policy.
-- Policy and Advocacy through Data: Combining technical insights with advocacy to drive data inclusivity and equitable access to technology, especially for indigenous and underserved populations.
+- Data Disaggregation and Visibility: Advocating for the disaggregation of Pacific Islander data to ensure our communities are accurately represented in national datasets across health, education, and infrastructure.

 ---

-{% include_relative _includes/publications.md %}
+## Research Positions

+### Research Assistant — [UC Berkeley Department of Geography](https://geography.berkeley.edu/) (Dec 2024 – Present)

+- Developing an interactive geospatial web application to visualize climate change and colonial impacts on Pacific Islander communities.
+- Designing backend systems (Python, Flask, PostgreSQL) and implementing REST/GraphQL APIs to support real-time map overlays.
+- Integrating Indigenous knowledge frameworks and historical maps to ensure culturally-informed, scalable tools for researchers and policymakers.
+- Focused on accessibility, sustainability, and the use of spatial data to inform advocacy and community planning across the Pacific.

+### Research Fellow — [Coleman Fung Institute for Engineering Leadership](https://funginstitute.berkeley.edu/) (Aug 2024 – Dec 2024)

+- Co-developed a GIS platform to explore energy burden and environmental injustice across California.
+- Used ArcGIS, Pandas, and public datasets to map disparities by race, income, and eviction risk, combining spatial and demographic data.
+- Conducted 15+ stakeholder interviews to shape platform features, ensuring accessibility and alignment with community needs.
+- Delivered the tool to advocacy groups supporting equitable energy policy and public transparency.

 ---